October 30, 2022

 OCT 24, patients and their maladies: brain symptoms post-trauma

-Authors' Note: In American football, 'rushing' means running the ball after starting behind the line of scrimmage, not including forward passes.
+Authors' Note: In American or Canadian football, rushing means running the ball after starting behind the line of scrimmage, not including forward passes.
 The play continues until the player carrying the ball, usually a backfielder, is tackled.

 You can view these verses in a wider context by proceeding to 'Nurse-Verse: Patients and their Maladies' on our full-service blog "Edifying Nonsense".
 Click HERE!